edwin0108/WebSecurity_week7/README.md

 Time spent: **X** hours spent in total

-> Objective: Find, analyze, recreate, and document **five vulnerabilities** affecting an old version of WordPress
+> Objective: Find, analyze, recreate, and document **three vulnerabilities** affecting an old version of WordPress

 ## Pentesting Report

-1. (Required) Vulnerability Name or ID
-  - [ ] Summary:
+1. Unauthenticated Stored Cross-Site Scripting (XSS)
+  - [ ] Summary: If the comment text is long enough, it will be truncated when inserted in the database.
+The MySQL TEXT type size limit is 64 kilobytes, so the comment has to be long.
-    - Vulnerability types:
+    - Vulnerability types: XSS
-    - Tested in version:
+    - Tested in version: 4.2
-    - Fixed in version:
+    - Fixed in version: 4.2.1
   - [ ] GIF Walkthrough:
+  - [ ] Steps to recreate: comment a post with >64kb plus the following command:
+			<a title='x onmouseover=alert(unescape(/hello%20world/.source)) 	style=position:absolute;left:0;top:0;width:5000px;height:5000px  AAAAAAAAAAAA...[64 kb]..AAA'></a>
+1. Authenticated Stored Cross-Site Scripting (XSS)
+  - [ ] Summary: Under default configuration, the attack requires a Contributor or Author level account.
+The attacker would insert specially formatted HTML containing JavaScript on a WordPress page or post.
+Some special configurations may allow posting or editing page content for unauthenticated users.
+    - Vulnerability types: XSS
+    - Tested in version: 4.2
+    - Fixed in version: 4.2.3
+  - [ ] GIF Walkthrough:
-  - [ ] Steps to recreate:
+  - [ ] Steps to recreate: insert a script command and package it as a mp3 file and upload it to wordpress, refresh the page after upload and the script should be triggered.
   - [ ] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/version/src/source_file.php)
 1. (Required) Vulnerability Name or ID